SAT Exam Syllabus 2025 - Section Wise Pattern & Syllabus

 Frequently Asked Questions (FAQs)

-1. What subjects are on the SAT?
+Q: What are the topics on the SAT?

 The SAT exam syllabus contains reading and writing sections and maths sections.
 These sections focus mostly on the English and maths subjects.
 Whereas the other subjects like science, social, and literature appear in the test in the form of passages or in context questions based on the SAT syllabus 2025 PDF download.
 Here, for these sorts of questions, the candidates need to understand these concepts and apply their math and English and other skills to answer them.

-2. What sort of questions are asked in SAT exam?
+Q: What sort of questions are asked in SAT exam?

 In SAT 2025 PDF, the questions like passage-based MCQs, MCQs, student response questions and problem-solving questions are asked.
 Each section has varied question types.
 A total number of 98 questions are asked in the SAT test.